2ndsleep/2ndsleep.github.io/_drafts/thoughts/2024-03-13-static-web-app-terraform-deprecation.md

 #### `>`, `>=`, `<`, `>=` Operators

-Those two options will work, but we have some more flexibility to allow us to specify a minimum.
+The last two options will work, but we have some more flexibility to allow us to specify a minimum.
 Using the `>` syntax, we can say we want anything greater than 3.9.

 ``` terraform
 version = "> 3.9.0"